Skip to content

 This tool supports macOS, Linux, and Windows.
 You can download the corresponding version from GitHub Release.

-Usage: ksud boot-patch You can check the command line help for specific usage.
+Usage: ksud boot-patch.
+You can check the command line help for specific options.

 sh